Perfect Transfer of enhanced entanglement and asymmetric steering in a cavity magnomechanical system: Conclusions

 \section{Conclusions}

-In the stable region of a passive-active double-cavity magnomechanical system, we have analyzed and modulated the stationary continuous variable entanglement and asymmetric EPR steering between the two photon modes of cavities, the magnon mode and vibrational phonon mode of a YIG sphere.
-In this system, the magnon is directly coupled with only the passive cavity that is also coupled with an auxiliary active cavity via the tunneling effect.
-Due to the $\mathcal{PT}$-like-symmetric scheme, there are more photons available to enhance the distant entanglements, and generate obvious asymmetric two-way (even directional) steerings arising from different decay and gain in the subsystems and the different coupling sidebands on mangon and photon modes.
-Besides, the gain introduced can also increase the robustness of entanglements against the environment temperature.
-In such a tunable system, with the adjustment of the coupling strengths, we can realize the transfer between distant and near entanglements (directional steerings) of different-type modes.
-And, both of the entanglements and steerings can also exchange between different subsystems by adjusting detunings.
-Thus, the entanglements/steerings between different modes can be switched freely.
+In the stable parameter regime of a passive-active double-cavity magnomechanical system, we have analyzed and modulated the stationary continuous variable entanglement and asymmetric EPR steering between the two photon modes of cavities, the magnon mode and mechanical phonon mode of a YIG sphere.
+In such a well-designed system, the magnon is directly coupled with only the passive cavity that is also coupled with an active cavity via the tunneling effect for the distant entanglement and steering.
+Results show the natural magnetostrictive magnon-phonon interaction within the YIG sphere, i.e., the two-mode-squeezing interaction, leads to the initial magnon-phonon entanglement based on the magnomechanics.
+Then, in the $\mathcal{PT}$-symmetric-like scheme, the incoherent gain of the auxiliary active cavity can strengthen the effective nonlinear magnomechanical coupling so as to obviously enhance entanglements and improve their robustness against the environment temperature.
+And the special features of the $\mathcal{PT}$-symmetric-like structure can satisfy the requirements of the creation of the relatively obvious asymmetric two-way (even directional) distant steering.
+In such a tunable system, with the adjustment of the coupling strengths, we can realize the perfect transfer between near and distant entanglements (directional steerings) of different-type modes; both of the entanglements and steerings can also exchange between different subsystems by adjusting detunings.
+Thus, the entanglements/steerings can be dynamically switched between different two-mode pairs.
+Our work presents a feasible method for genarating the enhanced distant entanglement and EPR steering involving magnons and realizing their transfer/exchange, which may be used in the quantum networks and information processing.
 Furthermore, it can be found that, with such a system, the process involving the entanglement/steering generation, transfer, and storage can be designed; in that process, the mechanical oscillator with a low decay relative to the magnon and cavity can show the storage of information.
-Those results may pave the way to study entanglements and steerings on the macroscopic scale and more intriguing quantum phenomena based on the magnomechanical system, providing an ideal playground for feasible multiple modulations. \\\
+Those results may pave the way to study entanglements and steerings on the macroscopic scale and more intriguing quantum phenomena based on the magnomechanics, providing an ideal playground for feasible multiple quantum modulations.